stridecolossus/JOVE/docs/blog/part-3-cube/vertex-buffers.md

 }
 ```

-Remember that the modified vertex shader will need to recompiled (the fragment shader is unchanged).
+Remember that the modified vertex shader will need to be recompiled (the fragment shader is unchanged).

 If all goes well we should still see the same triangle.